Tinkerforge/doc/en/source/Software/API_Bindings_uC.rst

 As the primary target for these bindings are microcontrollers, the bindings are **not** thread safe.
 Some HALs support cooperative multi-tasking, however no calls to the bindings API are allowed when they have yielded.
-Callbacks are not dispatched by another thread.
-Instead they will be dispatched if they are received while calling a getter, setter or callback tick function.
-**Calling getters, setters or tick functions inside a callback handler is not allowed.**
-All functions will return ``TF_E_CALLBACK_EXEC`` if called inside a callback handler or while the bindings are yielded.
+All functions will return ``TF_E_LOCKED`` if called inside a callback handler or while the bindings are yielded.

 .. _api_bindings_uc_performance: